AI4Finance-Foundation/ElegantRL/README.md

 # File Structure
     -----file----
+    Tutorial.py  # It is a turorial for RL learner.
+There are simplify DQN and simplify DDPG here.

     AgentRun.py  # Choose your DRL agent here.
 Then run this python file for training.
     AgentZoo.py  # There are many model-free DRL algorithms here.
 You can learn these algorithm here.
     AgentNet.py  # The neural network architecture for actor and critic is here.